 The phrase that really caused me to almost choke on my coffee was, “… quick and convenient source of moderate amounts of cash…”.
 That reads like something out of a Pay Day Loans store’s brochure, “… quick and convenient …”?

-Those are actually two criteria I always use when choosing a lender, also what kind of hot chicks they have in their ads (since everyone knows that hot chicks dig dudes who use Pay Day Loan services) (for those sarcastically impaired my apologies for me not marking this paragraph as a sarcastic opinion on my part).
+Those are actually two criteria I always use when choosing a lender.
+I also look at the kind of hot chicks in their ads (since everyone knows that hot chicks dig dudes who use Pay Day Loan services).
+(For those who are sarcastically impaired, my apologies for not marking this paragraph as a sarcastic opinion on my part.)

 Pay Day Loans or Loan Sharks?

-The final paragraph seems to be borrowed from Dr. Henry Morgentaler, in that it is preferable for Pay Day Loan customers to use this legal service as opposed to a more dire choice (i.e. loan sharks).
+The final paragraph seems to be borrowed from Dr. Henry Morgentaler, in that Pay Day Loan customers should use this legal service instead of a more dire choice (i.e. loan sharks).
 My view of that is: maybe it would be better if we had credit counselling services on every street corner instead?
 I am not making any statement about Abortions or Gun Control either (let’s deal with one controversial topic at a time).

 MER : A Worm in the RESP Money TreeI honestly don’t understand why the Globe would publish this story, or why it was written, any ideas good reader?
 What’s next, articles defending the High MERs in Canadian Mutual Funds?